Longest Night Candlelight Service in the Courtyard at the Nativity Manger: A Short Service Remembering The Lives and Needs of The Homeless

 Imagine yourself on the streets with nowhere to sleep but under a bridge, by a railroad track, in a cemetery.
 You are homeless, cold, lonely and have trouble sleeping for fear someone may try to steal your meager possessions and/or try to hurt you just because you are homeless.

 The service includes candle lighting and prayers for the homeless.
 It lasts about 20 minutes.
-If they are able participants are welcomed to bring a warm piece of clothing, canned good, warm socks, or a sleeping bag which PCPC will see are distributed in care for the homeless.
+If they are able participants are welcomed to bring a warm piece of clothing, canned goods for for PCPC’s Little Free Pantry, warm socks, or a sleeping bag which PCPC will see are distributed in care for the homeless.